jpillora/chisel/README.md

     --socks5, Allows client to access the internal SOCKS5 proxy.
 See chisel client --help for more information.

+    --reverse, Allows client to specify reverse port forwarding remotes in addition to normal remotes.

     --pid Generate pid file in current directory